Michelle Wong

+Early life

+Wong attended Anglo-Chinese Junior College, where she undertook theatre studies programme.
+She went on to graduate from Monash University with a Bachelor of the Arts (Communications).

 Career

 Wong starred in several dramas starting from 2005, including Kids Central production Double Chin 2 and Heartlanders (Series 3).
 From 2011 to 2014, she starred in various films, such as Across the Straits, Acceptance, 3 Peas in a Pod and Woodlands, 2007.
 Also in 2014, Wong starred in a minor role in the film adaptation of Joker Game, released in 2015.

 In 2015, Wong's big break came when she participated in The 5 Search, and emerged as one of the finalists.
 Since then, she was offered a Mediacorp contract and starred as one of the main cast in MediaCorp Channel 8 long-running drama Peace & Prosperity.

-In 2016, she had filmed The Queen.
+In 2016, she appeared in The Queen.

-In 2018, she completed her filming for an english series, Code Of Law (Season 4), made a cameo appearance Eat Already?
-4 and also dramas with heavier roles such as A Million Dollar Dream, Babies On Board & Blessings 2.
-She is currently working on a long form drama Jalan Jalan and a drama which debut next year, Hello From The Other Side.
+In 2018, she was cast in the English-language series, Code Of Law (Season 4) and also made a cameo appearance in Eat Already?
+4. She had prominent roles in A Million Dollar Dream, Babies On Board and Blessings 2.
+She appeared in long form drama Jalan Jalan and Hello From The Other Side.

-Personal life

-Wong studied in Anglo-Chinese Junior College, where she studied under the Theatre Studies Program.
+Her performance in the role of “Liu Saiwen” in Blessings 2 earned her a nomination for Best Newcomer at the 2019 Star Awards.

+In 2022, she was nominated for Best Leading Female Performance – Digital in the 27th Asian Television Awards and attended the Awards in Manila.

+Most recently, she won the Bronze award for Best Supporting Actress in a TV Programme/Series at the Content Asia Awards 2023.